TahmidAlam-git/MC3_extraction_tools/README.md

 2. select the file, may have to wait a few seconds with a blank terminal, much longer for map files
 3. You're done! you're .obj files should appear in folders in the same location as the .exe

+version 1.025(latest):
+- bug fix for models with vertex padding of 24
+- now prints to console the operations in process

-version 1.02(latest):
+version 1.02:

-can now extract models from map files
+- can now extract models from map files

 version 1.01:

-.exe now available
+- .exe now available
-can now extract models from most g.xbck files
+- can now extract models from most g.xbck files

 version 1.00:

-Can extract models from mesh.xbck files
+- Can extract models from mesh.xbck files